-Although I promised to myself that I will write this blog weekly, I broke my own resolution this time because of my PhD defense happening last week.
-Although, in the end, my defense turned out to be quite joyful and memorable experience, I had to burn a lot of energy (I mean, plain calories) in the process—and as a result, the day after the defense my body started screaming, “stop, work no more.”
+Although I promised myself that I will write this blog weekly, I broke my own resolution this time because of my PhD defence happening last week.
+Although, in the end, my defence turned out to be quite a joyful and memorable experience, I had to burn a lot of energy (I mean, plain calories) in the process—and as a result, the day after the defence my body started screaming, “stop! work no more.”

 Lastly, I finally took care of my health.
 Although I was always using some heuristics to live more or less healthily, I finally introduced some more self-discipline in daily life.
 I finally started eating, sleeping, and exercising (at least a little bit) on a so-so regular basis.
 I just knew that without this, my well-being and all my career plans will go bust in the long run.
 Subsequently, my mood in daily life also improved a lot.

 So, why do I think that deprivation is even worth mentioning here?
-Because the more I think about it, the more I am confident that without deprivation, or inconvenience, one cannot be any happy at all.
+Because the more I think about it, the more I am confident that without deprivation, or inconvenience, one cannot be happy at all.
 Even more so—without deprivation, there is no life possible!

 He then observed four distinct phases in the experiment (Calhoun, 1973):

 Phase 1: “Adjustment” (Day #1 – Day #104) — the phase before the first new mice were born.
 In this phase, everything was going on more or less as expected; the mice were exploring the environment freely, and the social hierarchy between the males was established just as it happens in the natural environment.